UBIEEE/Project-EverGreen/README.md

 # Redirects

 Please note that requests to port 8080 are redirected to port 80 or 443 as static files are hosted through nginx.
-Port 80 is used in instances where self signed certificates are not present, and 443 is used when they are.
+Port 443 is used in instances where certs are present.
+Port 80 is used in instances where they are not present.
+Requests to port 80 will be upgraded to HTTPS (443) if that is in use.